-The Company's short-term investments are primarily comprised of corporate notes and obligations, U.S. treasury securities, certificates of deposits, U.S. agency obligations, and commercial paper.
+The Company's short-term investments are primarily comprised of corporate notes and obligations, U.S. Treasury securities, certificates of deposit, assetbacked securities, commercial paper, U.S. agency obligations, supranational securities, foreign government securities, and municipal securities.
 The Company determines the appropriate classification of its short-term investments at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has classified and accounted for its short-term investments as available-for-sale securities as the Company may sell these securities at any time for use in its current operations or for other purposes, even prior to maturity.
 As a result, the Company classifies its short-term investments, including securities with stated maturities beyond twelve months, within current assets in the condensed consolidated balance sheets.